Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine: Conclusions

 \section{Conclusions}

-In this work, we proposed a framework to perform a semi-supervised damage detection in an SHM system based on a VAE and a OC-SVM in order to minimize the human interactions during the data classification process.
-Our method allows to automate the entire damage identification process (from the training stage to the testing stage) requiring less time than a traditional SHM technique , since it works directly on raw data.
+allows to automate the entire damage identification process (from the training stage to the testing stage) requiring less time than a traditional SHM technique. {In particular, if we consider a typical SHM technique (i.e. FDD) that compares the frequency of vibration of the structural system in different {conditions} to identify anomalies, we have to highlight that (i) the frequency identification is not always unique (ii) the threshold to define if there is {an} anomaly is completely arbitrary.}

 The probabilistic aspects of a VAEs allow to model data heterogeneity with different generating distributions.
-In the case of undamaged/damaged data, probabilistic encoder models different data distribution thus involving an implicit capture of damaged states of a structure and resulting in a more robust damage-detection system than using a standard AE.

-Moreover, the KL divergency, which is generally implied in VAE's training stage, could be evaluated for the cases in which a damage is detected in order to quantify it.
+In the case of undamaged/damaged data, {the} probabilistic encoder models different data distribution thus involving an implicit capture of damaged states of a structure and resulting in a more robust damage-detection system than using a standard AE.
+Moreover, the KL divergence, which is generally implied in VAE's training stage, could be evaluated for the cases in which a damage is detected in order to quantify it.

-Finally, the OC-SVM allows to automate the acceleration classification process, thus avoiding any user-defined decision rule.

-Currently, as we have seen in the discussion of the experimental assessment, our framework does not give the possibility to localize a damage according to the score obtained by the single sensors.
-For this reason, in future works, we would like to extend our framework in order to give the possibility not only to detect general damages of the structure, but also to reliably identify where the damages are located.
+Currently, as we have seen in the discussion of the experimental assessment, our framework does not give the possibility to localize a damage according to the score obtained by the single sensors. {Recently, several methods were proposed to interpret decisions of anomaly detection methods using XAI techniques \cite{tritscher2023feature}.} For this reason, in future works, we would like to extend our framework in order to give the possibility not only to detect general damages of the structure, but also to reliably identify where the damages are located.
+Moreover, in future works, we aim to extend the application of our methodology to more complex structures associated with real-life case studies.
+This will enable us to evaluate the efficacy and robustness of our approach in practical real-world scenarios.
+In this scenario, we intend to tackle scenarios where the normal condition of a structure deviates from its established normal state, outlined in the training data, through a new normal condition.
+Novel normal state could be determined by several causes. such as changing loads.
+In this case, we would explore possibilities for adapting the existing normal state to accommodate the new conditions through a refined learning process, such as Transfer Learning techniques.